 At what point did Fox suggest doing the early screenings?

 I’ve never been in a position of entering the holiday fray quite in this way.
-When they said, “We’re going to date your movie,” I didn’t know what it meant [Laughs], and it was that they wanted to put it out two days before Christmas.
-I think it was a bold move of their’s to say, “Let’s sneak it early, put it out there, and hopefully the movie itself is the best spokesman for what it is.”
+When they said, “We’re going to date your movie,” I didn’t know what it meant [Laughs], but it was that they wanted to put it out two days before Christmas.
+I think it was a bold move of them to say, “Let’s sneak it early, put it out there, and hopefully the movie itself is the best spokesman for what it is.”
 Luckily people showed up, and it seemed to really effect them.
 I like that the studio seems to believe in the movie so much that they just want to show it and be proud of it.

-The film is the furthest thing from cynical.
-Why haven’t you become jaded like the rest of us?
+I have to ask, why haven’t you become jaded like the rest of us?

 [Laughs] You know what’s funny?
 Right now it’s actually harder it seems to make a movie that is uncynical, because people are going through such a tough time.
 So many of the movies and stories are reflecting the grief, anger and rage, and it’s kind of easier to make that movie now.
 A movie that wears its heart on its sleeve has a rocky birth, so I was really proud to make it.
-Like, Billy Wilder is one of my favorites of all time, of course.
-He’s a guy who had clear eyed — I wouldn’t call it cynicism — whimsical view of all the pain, strife, and backstabbing in the world.
+Like, Billy Wilder is one of my favorites of all time, of course, and he’s a guy who had clear eyed — I wouldn’t call it cynicism — whimsical view of all the pain, strife and backstabbing in the world.
 That’s a really great way of filmmaking, too.

 This one, for me, felt like an expression of joy.
 Sometimes you can’t experience joy without grief or loss, and that’s in there too.
 It’s that great happy-sad feeling that I love about music, which I thought this movie could catch.
 That’s my favorite thing in movies and songs.
 We Bought a Zoo felt like a great happy-sad story.
 When we got Jónsi‘s music in there it took that joyful feeling to another place.

 My mom went to see an early screening on sneak night.
 She went to the bathroom, and there was a woman in there.
 She walked up to the woman and asked, “So, what’d you think?”
 The woman just put her hands up and said, “I’m still in the feeling!”
 [Laughs] She blew my mom off.
-My mom told me that story and I was like, “Yes!
+My mom told me that story and I was, like, “Yes!
 That was the goal, to create that feeling.”
 You can stay in that feeling a little longer than the movie.

 Often it comes from real life, because that’s generally the stuff that comes out of me when I’m writing.
 The thing you’ve just gone through just bubbles to the surface and says, “Write me!
 Write that feeling you had yesterday when this and that happened.”
-Pretty much down the line, that’s what people respond to — the stuff that came from real life.
+Pretty much down the line, that’s what people respond to: the stuff that came from real life.
 That’s a good signal.
 Writing at its best can be authentic and create a universal feeling, ya know?

-Yeah, also you don’t want to be looking inward all the time.
+You don’t want to be looking inward all the time.
 I think it’s kind of a dance you do with yourself.
 Like, what’s the story that’ll mean something to you?
 Your life is the research for anything that you write.
 Generally, in writing, there are little things that become bullies you swim to in a project that just makes you go, “Well, there’s this scene and that scene.”
 I remember in Say Anything it was Lloyd talking into the tape recorder about his lost relationship with Diane.
 Everytime I didn’t feel like that was on firm footing or where we’re going with the movie, I’d always think of that scene with the tape recorder and we’d get back on track.

 When we started showing the movie that was one of the scenes where people just really responded.
-I think Pauline Kael, in one of her last reviews, was like, “I don’t get everything with this movie, but I love that sad John Cusack talking into a tape recorder!”
+I think Pauline Kael, in one of her last reviews, wrote, “I don’t get everything with this movie, but I love that sad John Cusack talking into a tape recorder!”
 [Laughs] I remember reading that in a mall when I had just got the New Yorker and I went, “Yeah!”
 It’s always been about a handful of scenes that have been your bullies.
 In this movie, it was the argument with the son in the hallway and the last scene of the movie, where Matt reenacts when he first his wife.

 Was that process different at all on Vanilla Sky?
 Did the heightened style of that movie affect that process?

 That’s a really good question.
 Again, it’s the stuff that’s grounded in the personal.
 I’ve always loved the idea of Noah Taylor saying, at one point, “Am I blowing your mind?”
 [Laughs] I love that.
 That was dialog I thought would be really fun.
 Or when that guy says, “This is the revolution of the mind,” that was a big thing.
 Also, sad Tom Cruise watching the Thanksgiving parade go past him his window in New York scene was another one of those bullies.
-It’s fun, it’s fun to think about it now.
+It’s fun to think about it now.

 Unlike the rest of your films, that film is about someone harmfully narcissistic, making it less light-hearted than your other films.
 At the time, did you see it as going outside of your wheelhouse?

 I did, I did.
-I love Abre los ojos and liked that this was a movie that could shake it up.
+I love Abre los ojos, and I liked that this was a movie that could shake it up.
 It was kind of a way I read other people talking about their punk rock experiences, where there would be one record they made and didn’t think about.
-They went in with a producer who knew how to work fast and just banged up this thing that may have rough edges, but it was a snapshot of how they felt at the time.
-That was Vanilla Sky — a chaotic look at an internal life through a prism of pop culture.
+They went in with a producer who knew how to work fast and just banged up this thing that may have rough edges but it was a snapshot of how they felt at the time.
+That was Vanilla Sky: a chaotic look at an internal life through a prism of pop culture.
 You’re getting bombard with all these images of paradise and pain, and everybody’s throwing their images at you.
 Where’s the personal in the middle of that chaos?
 That was the idea.
 So we were going to make the movie the way the movie felt, with the search of meaning.

-You know, I saw Vanilla Sky not too long ago and I gotta say, there are things here and there that make me go, “Whoa, that could’ve been different or you could’ve done that instead.”
+You know, I saw Vanilla Sky not too long ago and, I gotta say, there are things here and there that make me go, “Whoa, that could’ve been different or you could’ve done that instead.”
 Overall, it completely matched what we were going for.
 It felt like a cry the inner-caves of pop culture [Laughs].

-When you rewatch your films, do you try not to think too much about what could’ve been done differently?
+[Laughs] When you rewatch your films, do you try not to think too much about what could’ve been done differently?